-Based on the 4R model of resilience (Rözer et al., 2022), we focus our study on redundancy, understood as the availability of substitute or alternative routes.Road networks are particularly important in urban flood scenarios, where dense populations and critical infrastructure are at risk.Existing studies highlight the importance of alternative routes in the context of hazard exposure (Florath et al., 2024; Yang and Lu, 2020; Morelli and Cunha, 2023; He et al., 2022).
-The above is based on graph theory, where edges and nodes are represented as a system of interconnected networks (Freeman, 1977; Wasserman and Faust, 1994).
+Based on the 4R model of resilience (Rözer et al., 2022), we focus our study on redundancy, understood as the availability of alternative routes.
+This 4R model, first proposed by (Bruneau et al., 2003), and later refined to transport resilience by Tierney and Bruneau (2007), characterises resilience through four properties.
+Robustness and redundancy ensure that the system can withstand damage and provide alternative routes during the disruption phase, while resourcefulness and rapidity define the speed of the recovery phase (Du et al., 2022; Leobons et al., 2019; Liao, 2012).
+Road networks play a critical role in urban flood scenarios - not only for connecting densely populated areas but also for ensuring access to essential services, emergency response, and critical infrastructure.
+Existing studies highlight the importance of alternative routes in the context of hazard exposure (Florath et al., 2024; Yang and Lu, 2020; Morelli and Cunha, 2023; He et al., 2022).

-This study investigates the impact of flooding on the road network and healthcare accessibility in the "central core" of the Porto Alegre Metropolitan Region (RMPA), which includes 9 of the 34 municipalities that make up the region.
-This region, located in the proximity to the Lake Guaíba and the Jacuí and Gravataí rivers, was severely affected Fig. 1.
-The analysis leverages open data and methods to ensure transparency and reproducibility.
+This study investigates the impact of flooding on the road network and healthcare accessibility in the "central core" of the Porto Alegre Metropolitan Region, which includes 9 of the 34 municipalities that make it up.
+Geographically, this region located near Lake Guaíba and the Jacuí and Gravataí rivers was severely affected (see Fig. 1).
+We leverage open data and methods to ensure transparency and reproducibility.
 The road network was derived from OpenStreetMap (OSM), the primary data source for creating the network graph used in the centrality analysis.
-The centrality metrics and redundancy assessments were conducted using the OpenRoute-Service (ORS) routing engine, combined with flood extent data and healthcare facility locations.
+The centrality metrics and redundancy assessments were conducted using the openrouteservice (ORS) routing engine, combined with flood extent data and healthcare facility locations.
 These open tools and datasets make this approach accessible for replication and adaptation in other regions.
-This study aims to address the following research questions:
+We aim to address the following research questions in this study:

-How is road connectivity affected in pre-disaster and post-disaster scenarios based on edge betweenness centrality?

-- Which municipalities were most affected by the flood based on the edge betweenness centrality metrics? - Which healthcare facility was less resilient in terms of lack of redundancy?
+- How is road connectivity affected in pre-disaster and post-disaster scenarios based on edge betweenness centrality? - Which municipalities were most affected by the flood based on the edge betweenness centrality metrics? - Which healthcare facility was the least resilient in terms of redundancy?